 9. Toss expired or stale foods from your pantry.

 10. Toss anything past its prime in your refrigerator.

 11. Weed through the freezer and plan to use up food that has been sitting around for a while.

 12. Create your menu plan for the week (or at least for today).

 13. Make a grocery list.

 14. Clean out the dishwasher (and load it again, if necessary).

-16. Reorganize food storage containers — purging any lids without containers or any containers without lids.
+16. Reorganize food storage containers — toss lids without containers or containers without lids.

 17. Wipe down the fronts of your appliances.